-With about 35 million residents and 1,7% population growth; two-thirds are under 35, 42.6% women, and about 11 million expats.
-This diversity in economic needs and aspirations is embodied in the so-called ‘Vision 2030’, a strategic framework that aims to reduce Saudi Arabia’s dependency on oil, diversify its economy, and develop public service sectors.
+With about 35 million residents and 1.7% population growth, two thirds are under 35, 42.6% are women and about 11 million expatriates.
+Economic development and aspirations are embodied in ‘’Vision 2030’, a strategic framework that aims to reduce Saudi Arabia’s dependency on oil, diversify its economy, and develop public service sectors.

 It is an interesting journey of social and economic development which the county has experienced since its foundation until today.